10 Best Cheap Used Cars to Buy

 The interior has room for five people and their luggage; it is fuel-efficient and reliable.

-The average price for a used Civic ranges from $4,000-$15,000 depending on the model year, trim, and dealer you buy it from.
+The average price for a used Civic ranges from $4,000-$15,000 depending on the model year, trim, and the dealer you buy it from.

 However, just like the Accord, if you buy it on Craigslist, AutoTrader, CarGurus, or from someone you know, mint condition Civics are available for anywhere from $1500-$5000.
 Don’t be afraid to buy an older Civic; they’re bulletproof and run forever.